Nagasaki45/bibo/README.rst

     bibo --database /path/to/your/database.bib list

-If you don't yet have a ``.bib`` file, or want to start working on a new one just pass a path to where you want your ``.bib`` file to be and bibo will create the new file for you.
+If you don't yet have a ``.bib`` file, or want to start working on a new one pass a path to where you want your ``.bib`` file to be and bibo will create the new file for you.

 The ``BIBO_DATABASE`` environment variable